 GMT refers to the British town of Greenwich, London and its selection as the location for the world’s mean time.
 In the late 1800s, the Royal Observatory in Greenwich was chosen as the place from which all other time zones were measured.
 Greenwich Mean Time is zero and the other 23 timezones are plus or minus this (measured in hours).
 So Tokyo is GMT +9 and New York is GMT -5.
 GMT allows the world to operate on an agreed standard time.

 Who Still Uses a GMT Watch?

-With technology always within arm’s reach, GMT watches don’t invoke the same sense of utility or urgency that they once did during The Jet Age.
+With technology now always within arm’s reach, GMT watches don’t invoke the same sense of utility or urgency that they once did.
 Nevertheless, the best GMT watches remain consistently desirable among collectors.
-It’s, therefore, no wonder that brands like Rolex occasionally revive the GMT-Master, complete with the Pepsi dial.
+So it’s no wonder that brands like Rolex occasionally revive the GMT-Master, complete with the Pepsi dial.

-Meanwhile, GMT watches can still theoretically fulfill a need, permitted you don’t resort to modern technology.
-Indeed, whether you’re a frequent flier, a businessman who depends on variables (stock markets, etc.) in alternate time zones, or a family man with loved ones across the world, you can rotate your bezel accordingly and keep your finger on the pulse on simultaneous time zones.
+Meanwhile, GMT watches can still theoretically fulfil a need, permitted you don’t resort to modern technology.
+Indeed, whether you’re a frequent flier, a businessman who depends on variables (stock markets, etc.) in alternate time zones, or someone with loved ones across the world, you can rotate your bezel accordingly and keep your finger on the pulse on simultaneous time zones.
 Or you can just Google it.
 Whatever works for you.

 When it comes to watches, GMT stands for Greenwich Mean Time and refers to Greenwich, London, the location of the Royal Observatory.
 In 1884 the International Meridian Conference selected Greenwich as the location for the world's mean time.
 Greenwich is hour zero and all the other time zones are measured, plus or minus, against this.
 Sydney is eleven hours ahead of Britain so it is GMT +11.